ssmcgrat/stockQuoteUtility/README.md

     3. stocks.xlsx

 Simply download these three files to a common directory on your machine.
-Open stocks.xlsx, add your stock symbols of interest in the A column, beginning in cell A1.
-Do not leave any empty cells between stock symbols.
-Close stocks.xlsx.
-Double click GetStockQuotes.bat.
+Open <i>stocks.xlsx</i>, add your stock symbols of interest in the "A" column, beginning in cell A1. <b>Do not</b> leave any empty cells between stock symbols.
+Close <i>stocks.xlsx</i>.
+Double click <i>GetStockQuotes.bat</i>.
 This will open a windows command terminal, executing the runnable jar file.
 Once the program is complete, hit any key to close the window.
-Open stocks.xlsx and your stock prices will be listed.
+Open <i>stocks.xlsx</i> and your stock prices will be listed.

 # Notes

 It is possible that the third party server we query to retrieve quotes has issues.
 In the console output, if your see any errors related to servers (i.e. 503) try running the program again, this is most likely a network issue.

-Should something unexpected go wrong, stocks.xlsx could become corrupted.
+Should something unexpected go wrong, <i>stocks.xlsx</i> could become corrupted.
 We recommend copy/pasting the results in <i>stocks.xlsx</i> into another excel file that you use to keep track of your portfolio information.